-Historical Drama Movies Vocabulary
+Historical Drama Movies History and Vocabulary

 Movies that tell dramatic stories about events in the past are called historical dramas, and like all dramas they involve conflicts.
 They can be conflicts between characters and they can also be larger historical conflicts.
 These larger conflicts can be wars between countries, conflicts between religious groups, uprisings against governments or monarchs, conflicts between indigenous people and those who colonize their land, or conflicts between slaves and their masters or workers and their bosses.

 A popular subgenre of the historical drama is the epic.
 An epic is a spectacular movie that tells a long and complicated story about important historical events.
 Many epics have been made about the ancient worlds of Egypt and Greece and the ancient empires of Rome and China.
 Famous epics include 1960's Spartacus about a slave uprising against the Roman Empire, the Academy Award-winning film Gladiator about a Roman general who's captured by slave traders, and the 2008 epic Mongol about Genghis Khan's rise to power in the Mongol Empire.

 Until the 1960s, most American historical dramas were Westerns about European colonization of the western regions of North America in the nineteenth century.
 These areas belonged to indigenous Native Americans or were in Mexican states like California, Arizona and Texas.
 In early Westerns, Native Americans were portrayed as "savages" and Mexicans were portrayed as villains, while the Europeans who were trying to take their land were portrayed as brave heroes or victims of these savages and villains.
 Movies like this include Fort Apache, Red River and The Searchers—a classic Western about a group of people who are searching for a European girl who's been kidnapped by Native Americans.